- Solution-oriented service

-- Our team is highly trained, situationally savvy, and expert in our fields.
-We take pride in using our collective wisdom and expertise while creating effective results for our customers.
+- Our team is highly trained, situationally savvy, and professional in our fields.
+We take pride in using our collective wisdom, knowledge, and experience while creating effective results for our customers.

 - Fortune strives to build and maintain strong, productive relationships.
 Seeing customers as participants in a relationship with our Fortune team changes the way we do business.
 It makes conversations out of transactions and trusted advisors out of Fortune representatives.